Cross stitch vs embroidery:

 Time Commitment

-Creating an intricate pattern with many colors and stitches could take just as long (or longer) than a simpler design done in a traditional cross stitch style.
+Creating an intricate embroidery design with multiple colours and stitches can take as long (or longer) than a simpler cross stitch design.

 Design Possibilities